Armored Heart: L'Odeur de l'Amour

 “You’re a stupid, reckless woman for going with Mara, Lanri.
 You should have stopped her, and waited for me to get back,” Seeker began, before pulling Lanri into a hug.
 “But you have no idea how proud I am that wanting to help others is what caused it.”

 Time passed quickly after that.
 An hour that felt like twenty minutes, Lanri spent most of it giving Seeker a detailed account of what she and Mara had gone through today.
-She told her Heartwarden about Mara giving her a new bandage, and her interest in Ishi’s church.
+She told her Heartwarden about Mara giving her a new bandage, and her interest in Ishara’s church.
 She told her about the ichor, and Mara’s ability to stop herself when she needed to.
 She told her about the exhausting fight, and how close they had all come to disaster.

 Lanri and Seeker were almost finished with their second servings of Paravian roast when Mirabelle appeared by their table, and quietly cleared her throat.
-“Your grace, I believe Ithella is ready to be woken up.”
+“Your Grace, I believe Ithella is ready to be woken up.”

 “But you didn’t?”
 Seeker asked as she wiped her mouth with a handkerchief.

-“No, your grace.
+“No, Your Grace.
 Once Mara heard you were back, she asked if you could do it.”

 “I see,” said Seeker, uncertainly, as she and Lanri both rose from the table, and followed the bovine priestess back to Ithella’s room.